Flying during F1 weekend? Tips from TSA so traffic doesn't ruin your day

 It’s being called a Tier 3 event, which means additional federal resources have to be put in place to help manage the influx of people and increase security for locals and visitors.

-Additional K-9 units and air Marshall teams are already in place at different venues around town and at the airport.
+Additional K-9 units and air marshal teams are already in place at different venues around town and at the airport.

 All security checkpoints will also remain open all weekend to help screen that more than 180,000 travelers expected Sunday morning through Monday evening.